euphonie/study-notes/Engineering Tools/Cloud/GCP/Security.md

 	- Can be used by website owners to allow visitors to upload files to cloud storage
 	- Constructed using JSON
 	- Using a policy document for an HTML form post
-		- correct a policy document
+		- correct a policy document with UTF-8 encoding

 ```bash
 # manual creation of signed URLs